ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ### G Scan WIFI networks
 Scan available Wi‑Fi networks (prints SSIDs found).
+This option does not work from the menu web page.

 ### H H01 rotary encoder, H02 buttons H03/04 remote.
 Turning on will also Turn off NTP and on use of DS3231.
 Check DS3231 and NTP setting when turning off (H00)